religiosa1/react-solid-flow/README.md

 - modern: react 16.8+, no legacy APIs or weird hacks
 - fully tested
 - easy to use
-- general async state / query
+- general async state / query with optional Suspense support
 - mostly SolidJs compatible interface (where it makes sense in the react context)
 - covers common pitfalls (missed keys in maps, primitives as childrens etc.)
 - ⚡⚡💩💩 bLaZinGly FaSt 💩💩⚡⚡